 Built for IT Security

 Our cloud-based online service only allows secure connections, and it is constantly monitored.
-If a secure conference connection cannot be established, the connection fails.
+If a secure video conference connection cannot be established, the connection fails.
 This is a major advantage over traditional, hardware-based video conferencing installations whose configuration settings can be changed by remote employees without system monitoring, allowing sensitive information to be sent unprotected over the Internet.

 The Internet community-at-large has established industry standards for secure communications.
-OmniJoin™ conferencing observes the same SSL3/TLS standards used by e-commerce, online retailers, and banks for secure transmission of passwords, credit card information, and other sensitive data.
-Unlike some conferencing solution providers that manage their own keys, OmniJoin™ secure connections are established in the industry standard manner using third-party certificates and public key infrastructure (PKI).
+OmniJoin™ video conferencing observes the same SSL3/TLS standards used by e-commerce, online retailers, and banks for secure transmission of passwords, credit card information, and other sensitive data.
+Unlike some video conferencing solution providers that manage their own keys, OmniJoin™ secure connections are established in the industry standard manner using third-party certificates and public key infrastructure (PKI).

-OmniJoin™ conferencing transmits all live sharing, voice over the Internet (VoIP), and video over secure, encrypted connections.
+OmniJoin™ video conferencing transmits all live sharing, voice over the Internet (VoIP), and video over secure, encrypted connections.
 This is a marked improvement over some solutions that encrypt live sharing, but send VoIP and video data over separate, unencrypted protocols putting your communications as risk.